Algerian People's National Army: Composition

 The army is under the control of the president, who also is the minister of National Defence.
 The U.S. Central Intelligence Agency estimated that military expenditures accounted for some 6% of GDP in 2019.

 Before 1984, the armed forces had relied on the secretary general of the Ministry of National Defence to coordinate staff activities.
 That year, Chadli Bendjedid announced the establishment of an ANP general staff.
 The general staff had responsibility for operational planning for the integrated armed forces, budgeting, information and communications, logistics and administrative support, mobilization, and recruiting.
 It was not, however, part of the regular chain of command.
 In practice, the armed forces chief of staff dealt directly with the chiefs of the service branches and with the commanders of the six military regions.
-Along with the minister of defence (Nezzar in 1993), Metz wrote in 1993 that the senior hierarchy of the armed forces included the Chief of Staff of the People's National Army, Abdelmalek Guénaizia; the commander of the National Gendarmerie, Abbas Ghezaiel; the chief of the DRS, Mohamed Médiène; and the inspector general of the land forces, Tayeb Derradji.
+Along with the minister of defence (Nezzar in 1993), Helen Chapin Metz wrote in 1993 that the senior hierarchy of the armed forces included the Chief of Staff of the People's National Army, Abdelmalek Guénaizia; the commander of the National Gendarmerie, Abbas Ghezaiel; the chief of the DRS, Mohamed Médiène; and the inspector general of the land forces, Tayeb Derradji.

 In October 2013 Jeune Afrique predicted the recreation of an inspectorate of the armed forces, possibly to be headed by General Ben Ali Ben Ali.